DFE-Digital/register-trainee-teachers/tech_docs/source/api-docs/v2025.0-rc/objects/trainee.html.md

         string (limited to 3 characters), required
       </p>
       <p class="govuk-body">
         The general qualification aim of the course in terms of qualifications and professional statuses.
-Coded according to the <a href="https://www.hesa.ac.uk/collection/c24053/e/ittaim">HESA ITT qualification aim field</a>
+'201'	Professional status only
+'202'	Both professional status and academic award>
       </p>
       <p class="govuk-body">
         Example: <code>201</code>